mitchbr/mitchbr/README.md

 # Mitchell Brown on GitHub
 Welcome to my GitHub!
 I have a few fun projects I have been working on which you can view here.
-I am currently a software engineer at Vacasa in Portland, OR.
+I am currently a fullstack developer at Educe based in Portland, OR.

 Let's connect on [LinkedIn](https://www.linkedin.com/in/mitchbr/)!